ami-iit/bipedal-locomotion-framework/utilities/joint-position-tracking/README.md

-## JointPositionTracking
+## joint-position-tracking

-The **JointPositionTracking** is a simple tool for testing the joint position tracking of a robot in a `YARP` environment.
+The **joint-position-tracking** is a simple tool for testing the joint position tracking of a robot in a `YARP` environment.